+CBD has been shown to act as a bronchodilator meaning it can widen the airways.
 A recent study by The Journal of Pharmacology and Experimental Therapeutics has also shown that CBD may be able to protect the lungs.
 Throughout this study researchers used guinea pigs to measure the ability of cannabinoids in inhibiting constriction of the airways.

 During an asthma attack the bronchioles (air passages in the nose and mouth) become constricted and as a result, the flow of oxygen is severely restricted.
 The study’s results have essentially shown that CBD can help to reopen these airways.